12 jurors about to decide Derek Chauvin's fate after closing arguments

-Jurors in downtown Minneapolis began hearing competing arguments Monday morning about Derek Chauvin's guilt or innocence in the death George Floyd late last spring, and then they will head into deliberations.
+Jurors heard competing arguments Monday about Derek Chauvin's guilt or innocence in the death of George Floyd late last spring, with the prosecution contending there was no justification for the now-fired Minneapolis police officer's actions late last spring against George Floyd, while the defense attorney countered that his client acted reasonably and based on his training.

 Proceedings resumed shortly after 9 a.m. before Hennepin County District Judge Peter Cahill, who has been presiding over the case since March 8, when defense and prosecution lawyers began selecting jurors.
 Cahill began by reading jury instructions on the law.

-Prosecutor Steve Schleicher was up first to begin his argument spanning 1 hour and 45 minutes that Chauvin's pinning of Floyd on the pavement at 38th and Chicago robbed the 46-year-old man of oxygen until he died as a bystander recorded the restraint on her cellphone and shared it with the world on social media.
+Prosecutor Steve Schleicher used 1 hour and 45 minutes to argue that Chauvin's pinning of Floyd on the pavement at 38th and Chicago robbed the 46-year-old man of oxygen until he died as a bystander recorded the restraint on her cellphone and shared it with the world on social media.

 "The only thing about defendant's intent that we have to prove is that he applied force to George Floyd on purpose," Schleicher said.
 "Somebody's telling you they can't breathe and you keep doing it.
 You're doing it on purpose. ...
 How can you justify the continued force on this man when he has no pulse."